Hans Christian Andersen Museum

 Making stories come true – with timber

-Japanese star architect, Kengo Kuma, who also designed the Olympic Stadium In Tokyo, is known for his efforts to replace concrete with alternative materials.
-It was therefore not surprising that he uses mainly timber in the new building of the H.C.
-Andersen Museum to give this fairytale landscape the perfect shape.
+The Japanese star architect Kengo Kuma, who also designed the Olympic Stadium in Tokyo, is known for his efforts to replace concrete with alternative materials.
+In the construction of the H.C.
+Andersen Museum, he primarily opted for wood to give this fairy tale landscape its perfect form.
+At WIEHAG, we had the privilege of handling the statics, construction, and assembly of the supporting structures for the five wooden pavilions of this "enchanting" project.

 A museum made of timber and glass